anton-k/talks/csound-journal/Csound-expression-paper.md

 without commas.
 So in the previous example the function `g` is applied to two arguments.
 The first one is `(f a1 a2 a3)` and the second one is `b2`.
 So recalling our first example we apply the function `osc` to the frequency `440` an we pass the result to the function `dac` (short for digital to analog converter).
-The naming here is borrowed from PD.
+The naming here is borrowed from Pure Data.

 That's it!
 It's a complete program!
 We have the default settings for rates and the number of output channels is derived from the input of the `dac` function.
 For example we can make it a stereo by passing